 Iodine is an essential mineral for thyroid function, but people with autoimmune thyroid disease can be particularly sensitive to the effects of iodine, meaning that it can trigger or worsen hypothyroidism.

-People with hypothyroidism should discuss any major dietary changes with their doctor, especially if such changes involve starting a high fiber diet or eating lots of soy or cruciferous vegetables.
+People with hypothyroidism should discuss any major dietary changes with their doctor, especially when starting a high fiber diet, or eating lots of soy or cruciferous vegetables.

-Hypothyroidism can generally be managed appropriately by following the advice of a qualified healthcare practitioner.
+Hypothyroidism can normally be managed appropriately by following the advice of a qualified healthcare practitioner.
 With appropriate treatment, thyroid hormone levels should return to normal.